Marlamin/blog/blog/2025-05-25-new-engine/index.md

 - Start switching over graphic pipelines to use Prism, Blizzard's cross-game graphics layer, starting with DirectX 11.
 - Introduced new character customization system bringing several rendering changes to character models/texturing.
 - Added experimental controller support.
-- Added raytracing as well as extended point/spot lights to support this.
+- Added raytracing as well as extended point/spot lights to support raytraced shadows.
 - Added skyscene system to allow for various objects in the skybox that change based on various conditions.
 - Minor M2 additions adding various chunks for additional information for shaders.
 - Minor ADT additions to allow for color grading terrain tileset textures.